emdhar/Web-Scraping-and-Analysis/README.md

 # Web-Scraping-and-Analysis
 The objective of this assignment is to extract a dataset from a set of web pages and use Python to prepare, analyse, and derive insights from the collected data.
+# Key Insights about the Second Hand Market
+The resale market for cars seems to be growing in the favour of SUVs in top 5 counties in Ireland.
+The customer's prefer cars that are 6-7years old, however, that differs between the classification types.
+5-7years old SUVs and Hatchbacks are preferred while the others can go upto 10-12 years of age during resale.
+November seems to be the highest grossing month in terms of sales, most likely due to festival season and discounts offered.
+The inverse relationship holds true between Miles Run and Sale Price especially in the case of high-end cars.
+Diesel cars dominate the second hand market more than petrol while electric is only making its debut.